StatisticsNZ/simplevis/README.md

 Why?
 This is good for human brains, but also is fantastic with the Rstudio Auto-complete function.
 This means you can start typing the prefix function or argument name, press tab, scroll through the options, and press tab again when you find what you need.

-There are lots of other things that simplevis is doing to make things easier and quicker, but best to dive it to find out!
+There are lots of other things that simplevis is doing to make things easier and quicker, but best to dive in to find out!

 ### Installation